radio repeater

 Final Thoughts: Embrace the Power of Radio Repeaters

-Until the next time, happy broadcasting!
-Remember to check back with TalkieTrail for more amateur radio tipstechniques, and anecdotes.
-Catch you on the radio!
+Until the next one, have a good broadcast!
+Make sure to check in with TalkieTrail again for more ham radio news, techniques and stories.
+Catch you on the radio.